Home

 Richard has toured in the northwest of England with shortened Shakespeare plays including Romeo and Juliet, 12th Night and Macbeth, as well as going to venues in the evenings performing in full length professional productions for a repertory company.
 As a writer he has seen his work performed in the Contact Theatre, the Bolton Octagon and has also written plays for Green Light Theatre Company.
 He claims he only started writing to get the demons out of his head.

 He was looking forward to a life long career in biscuit making until that dark shadow known as Mackness started stalking him and bending his ear to evil.
 This has meant voicing the characters of The King in Zen and the Art of Apocalypse, Cyril, Warner, Manager & German Soldier in The Mid-land, John in Life In Pieces, Man 2 in Obsessions, and Scouse Paul in Half Known Roads which he also wrote.
 He also wrote, directed, and starred in Ratty Ep 1, plus wrote and directed various pieces for Salford Voices.
-He directed Map & Steads: The Squid in the Sink, and most recently wrote, directed, and starred in the long-awaited Ratty Ep 2 With his next project he hopes to be able to channel Brian Blessed once more.
+He directed Map & Steads: The Squid in the Sink, and wrote, directed, and starred in the long-awaited Ratty Ep 2.
+More recently he conceived and starred in Chief Surgeon Mal Practeeeece's Theatre of Horror, plus wrote/directed/acted in The Paradox Suite where he has been able to channel Brian Blessed once more.

 Simon Bestwick

 Simon was born in 1974 and took his degree in Media and Performance at the University of Salford.
 He fell in love with the area so much that he moved to Swinton in 2001.
 After graduating in 1996, he has worked in a succession of day jobs to keep body and soul together while writing feverishly in his spare time.
 His short story collection A Hazy Shade Of Winter was published by Canada’s Ash-Tree press in 2004 and received three nominations for the Bram Stoker Awards; the title story was reprinted in The Year’s Best Fantasy and Horror #18.
-More recently, he has gone back to scriptwriting as well, and his 10 minute play And Make Us Whole was staged at Manchester’s Contact Theatre in December 2005.
+In 2009 his first novel Tide of Souls was published to great acclaim, as well as a second short story collection - Pictures of the Dark.

 Simon Bestwick joined Dark Smile in 2004, since when he has driven a succession of directors (usually Iain!) to distraction as they tried to stop him madly overacting in Obsessions, Map & Steads and Gemma, Map & Steads and The Irwell Pike , and Ratty.
 Simon wrote and directed various pieces for Salford Voices, and has penned all eight Map & Steads plays - M&S and Gemma, Irwell Pike, Riverside Blues, Squid in the Sink, The Wake, Fireworks Night, The Calamari Ring, Wedding Bell Blues.
-He also directed the latter four, along with the pieces for the forth-coming Spine Chillers CD of ghost stories.
+He also directed the latter four, along with the pieces for the forth-coming Spine Chillers CD of ghost stories, and Hood Rats for Chief Surgeon Mal Practeeeece's Theatre of Horror.
+More recently Simon can be heard as Miller in The Paradox Suite.
 In his spare time, he continues to write, cook, read, listen to music and go for long walks in the countryside, and is still threatening to learn how to play guitar.

 Mike Clarke